eugenioLopezRamos/slika-photography/README.md

 _public front end_

 - Change the images on the home tab
-- Tab indexes en las paginas
+- Tab indexes en las paginas en contactTab
-- change the bottom bar logos to something on the server.....
+- change the bottom bar and contact tab logos to something on the server.

-- Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
+- Same treatment for touch scrollbtn move as for mousedrag

 _admin panel front end_

 - Sort files into files and folders, right now it looks messy.
+- Working.... type of message when AJAX is sent but in process.
+- Make an option to just upload(instead of creating 9001 versions of the img)

 **DONE**

+- Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.) - Fixed anyway
 - when there are too many posts, the bar becomes very slow to drag, need to adjust that
 - Scrollbar click not working correctly when theres too many posts, cant get to lower half
 - Move scrollbar to focus (post sidebar menu)